AIrjen/OneButtonPrompt/user_guides/anime_model_mode.md

 ![image](https://github.com/AIrjen/OneButtonPrompt/assets/130234949/9e2ab917-f205-4746-bf67-f31d2aff2306)

 Make sure the following is set:

+ - Insanitylevel between 4-6 is recommended.
  - Artists = 'none'.
 Artists are all SD based, and will interfere and create bad results.
 However, some models might work with it.
 You can try setting it to 'anime' or 'cartoon' as well.
  - Imagetype = 'all - anime'.
 Other options might be 'none' or 'subject only mode'.
  - Subjecttype = 'human - all', but feel free to select 'human - fictional' or any other to your preference.
 You can also go for animals, at your own risk ;) You know who you are.
  - Gender, your choice!
 'All' will do both males and females.
  - Prompt prefix: The prefix stated on the model page.
 It in this example I am using AnimagineXL, so the prefix is = 'masterpiece, best quality, very aesthetic, absurdres'.
 For Pony based models, it should be something like 'score_9, score_8_up, score_7_up'.
 For 1.5 models it is usually something like '(((masterpiece))) (((high quality)))'

- - You can play around more with the prompt prefix and suffix if needed.
+You can play around more with the prompt prefix and suffix if needed.

- -
+Other things you can do, is add a overwrite subject and/or outfit yourself.
+It is possibly to add a subject + Lora in the overwrite subject field.
+An example would be:
+Overwrite subject: Princess Peach
+Overwrite outfit: white dress

+Use your imagination!

 # Examples